David Speight Photography

 Later in the day, we’ll possibly make our way up into Wensleydale depending on time limits.
 Each day, we will be able to stop off for lunch, or refreshments etc and review the morning’s images in a relaxed environment.
 I will also go through many of the techniques I use to process images in Photoshop.

-We will be based close to the market town of Settle in comfortable bed and breakfast accommodation, with single occupancy rooms, and three nights accommodation (Thursday, Friday & Saturday night) is included in the price.
-Settle is pretty central to all the locations we will be visiting over the three days and is also within easy reach of all local amenities.
+We will be based close to the market town of Skipton in comfortable hotel accommodation, with single occupancy en suite rooms, and three nights accommodation (Thursday, Friday & Saturday night) is included in the price.
+The accommodation is pretty central to all the locations we will be visiting over the three days and is also within easy reach of all local amenities.

 The Yorkshire Dales Three Day Photography Workshop is a three day Photography workshop, which means each day will consist of at least 8 hours of on location, practical tuition.
 On booking you will receive a simple questionnaire to fill out which helps me to tailor the days exactly to your requirements.
 A basic day can include tuition on the following subjects; Best practice camera set-up, shooting manual and Raw Format and the reasons why, creative uses of both shutter speed and apertures, explanations of exposure, metering, bracketing e.t.c, manual focusing for maximum depth of field (Also known as Hyperfocal focusing) The use of filters, both exposure balancing (Neutral Density Graduated) and creative effects (Polarisers, Straight Neutral Density) This leaves the best part of the day free to discuss the broader and more subjective topic of composition.
 What makes a good image?
 Elements to look for when composing images, The rules of composition, when to follow them and when to break them, use of depth, scale, distance and perspective, shoot and location planning around seasonal and differing lighting conditions, so you can go away and successfully plan the best times of year to photograph your own set of locations.

-Price for the Epic Yorkshire Dales Three Day Photography Workshop is £595 per person.
-On booking, a deposit of £150 is required, with the balance due no later than three months prior to the workshop date.
+A deposit of £150 via PayPal is required to secure a place, with the remaining balance payable via bank transfer two months prior to the workshop date.
 If you are interested in this workshop, please register your interest sooner rather than later.

 Three Days Tuition